Top 10 Tips Flying With a Power Wheelchair

 Research the airline's website and contact them before purchasing your ticket so you can know their particular policies and can guide you to the best option.
 As an example, some airlines require you to discharge the battery of your wheelchair, and others require a doctor's note about why you need the mobility device.

 Find accessible travel blog posts, online groups, and other online communities to read about other powered wheelchair users' experiences.
 This can help you evaluate which one is best for you.
-Wheel the World has an accessible travel Facebook group you can join, and it is a great place to start as a free resource.
+Wheel the World has an accessible travel Facebook group you can join and is a great place to start as a free resource.
+You can ask advice, get suggestions, and meet travelers.
 Everyone is welcome!

-Knowing your electric wheelchair is key.
-The airport and airline staff might ask you about your wheelchair's dimensions, the type of battery it uses, how it should be handled, the weight, and the model.
+First, knowing your electric wheelchair is key.
+The airport and airline staff might ask you about your wheelchair's dimensions, the type of battery, how it should be handled, the weight, and the model.
 Prepare all the information beforehand on your phone to help you answer correctly and confidently since you will probably be asked about this more than once.

 American Airlines recommends you label your powered wheelchair with your name, address, phone number, the wheelchair's model, and serial number.
 This can help in case any airline loses your wheelchair and allows you and the airline staff to have that information available.